fahdi/theme-my-login/readme.txt

 == Changelog ==

 = 5.0.3 -
-* Fix an improper fix for PHP4 style consturctor in class
+* Fix an improper fix for PHP4 style constructor in class
 * Only display function override notices on TML settings page properly

 = 5.0.2 =